Investment process and post-decision communication

 So what should be done about the projects that were ultimately not selected?

-1. We make a point of notifying all founders in a well-founded manner.
+1. We make a point of notifying all founders in a substantiated manner.
 We want this feedback to be as useful as possible.

 2. For projects lacking in maturity, we make numerous connections between similar projects or between complementary founders and/or refer them to support and acceleration structures such as Alliance for Impact, makesense and 50 Partners Impact.

-3. We refer all "coup de coeur" projects to partner funds such as makesense, Investir&+, Raise, Ring, Citizen Capital, 2050, Founders Future, Quadia, Evolem, FAMAE Impact, IMPACT Partners, MAIF Impact, Alter Equity, Elzeard, Satgana, @made for all, Leia Capital, or crowd equity players like LITA.co , Sowefund or Tudigo.
+3. We refer all our favorite projects to partner funds such as makesense, Investir&+, Raise, Ring, Citizen Capital, 2050, Founders Future, Quadia, Evolem, FAMAE Impact, IMPACT Partners, MAIF Impact, Alter Equity, Elzeard, Satgana, @made for all, Leia Capital, or crowd equity players like LITA.co , Sowefund or Tudigo.

 No alt text provided for this image